 1. Place waterers

 The main key factor to having your chickens drink water is placing waterers and ensuring there are enough for your flock.
-Waterers serve as the container where your chickens can drink.
+Waterers serve as the containers where your chickens can drink.
 Generally, four types of waterers are widely used in poultry farms, and each has different benefits.

 - Standard Waterer – Easy to set up.